5 Best Alternatives for Pomegranate in Salad

 • Raspberries have plenty of vitamin B for energy, phosphorus, and magnesium for healthy bones and teeth.

-• Vitamin C and antioxidants present in raspberries are essential in protecting your skin cells from damage, premature aging, and also fight cancer2.
+• Vitamin C and antioxidants present in raspberries are essential in protecting your skin cells from damage, premature aging, and also fight cancer 2.

 • The red raspberries are packed with nutrients and vitamins such as vitamin A, riboflavin, fiber, and low-calorie content.